gj-goncalvescaldas/btc-3-asset-portfolio-extension/README.md

 ---

 ## Introduction
-Welcome to this GitHub project focusing on **Bitcoin’s role in a 3-asset portfolio**.
-The main objective here is to analyze the findings from an academic study and then replicate or extend those findings using more recent data.
-While I hold a strong interest in Bitcoin as an asset, please note this is **not** financial or investment advice but rather an **educational** exploration.
+Welcome to this project analyzing **Bitcoin’s role in a 3-asset portfolio** alongside gold and the S&P 500.
+This work replicates and extends the findings of a published academic study using updated data through early 2025.
+While I hold a strong interest in Bitcoin, this is an **educational project**, not investment advice.

 ---